AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

 Links performing an external join (1-0..1) should be used with care as it will impact the system performance.

 <!--* Cardinality “own” (deleting the source occurrence triggers the deletion of the target occurrence) should be used with care and not against table with very high volume.
 When distant table is expecting to have very high volumes, “neutral” cardinality should be preferred (deleting a record doesn’t have an impact on the distant table).-->

+## Data retention - Cleanup and purge {#data-retention}

+Adobe Campaign is neither a data warehouse or a reporting tool.
+Therefore, to ensure good performance of the Adobe Campaign solution, database growth should stay under control.
+To achieve this, following some of the best practices below may help.

+By default, Adobe Campaign delivery and tracking logs have a retention duration of 180 days.
+A cleanup process runs to remove any log older than that.
+* If you want to keep logs longer, this decision should be taken carefully depending on the database size and the volume of messages sent.
+As a reminder, Adobe Campaign sequence is a 32-bit integer.
+* It is recommended not to have more than 1 billion records at a time in these tables (about 50% of the 2.14 billion ids available) to limit risks of consuming all the available ids.
+This will require for some customers to lower the retention duration below 180 days.

+>[!IMPORTANT]
+>
+>Custom tables are not purged with the standard cleanup process.
+While this might not be required on day one, do not forget to build a purge process for your custom tables as this could lead to performance challenges.

+There are a few solutions to minimize the need of records in Adobe Campaign:
+* Export the data in a data warehouse outside of Adobe Campaign.
+* Generate aggregated values that will use less space while being sufficient for your marketing practices.
+For example, you do not need the full customer transaction history in Adobe Campaign to keep track of the last purchases.

 ## Performance {#operational-best-practices}